abajwa-hw/solr-stack/README.md

 service ambari-agent status
 ```

-- (Optional) - Generate Amabri Blueprint and cluster file using Ambari recommendations API using below steps.
+- (Optional) - Generate Ambari Blueprint and cluster file using Ambari recommendations API using below steps.
 For more details, on the bootstrap scripts see bootstrap script git

 ```